Emerging Writers Group

-If I am applying to an MFA playwriting program with a start date in 2012, may I apply?
-Yes, and please fill out the application accordingly.
+If I am applying to an MFA playwriting program with a start date in 2014, may I apply?
+Yes, and please fill out the application form accordingly.

 If I have graduated from an MFA playwriting program, am I eligible to apply?
 Yes, you are eligible, so long as you are not currently enrolled in any graduate playwriting program.